-Sign up for our free trial and give it a whirl!
-If the seven-day trial leaves you undecided for any reason, simply become a member and take advantage of our 60-day money-back guarantee.
+Sign up at one of our most popular levels and give it a whirl!
+You’ll get 14 days of full functionality for just $1, with no obligation to continue beyond that if you don’t want to.
 If you find you’re not writing (how sad!) and don’t need AutoCrit for a while, simply cancel your subscription.
 We understand.
 You can reactivate your membership at any time.
 Just use the same email address when you purchase, and you’ll be able to pick up right where you left off.

 AutoCrit helps fiction writers quickly and easily refine their work by providing the most relevant, impactful feedback.
 The software dynamically adjusts your editing guidance based on data from millions of published books across many different genres and even lets you compare your work to published fiction by bestselling authors.

 Yes!
 Literally, millions of complete, successful published novels have been scanned and fed into AutoCrit.
 It’s the only software of its kind on the market.
 AutoCrit goes beyond the guidance found in style manuals and editing guides.
 Creativity meets technology in this real-world data, smartly applied for your benefit.